GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 Maui County (FIPS = 150009) COVID-19 cases with the Urban Rural code of 4

 For the second method, we created a set of 28 models, each of which predicts future COVID cases for one of the 28 clusters from the unsupervised learning portion.
-Both methods led to an improvement in the predictive power of the model.
+Both methods led to an improvement in the predictive power of the model on a day-by-day predictive basis.

 **Hyperparameter Tuning**